avivgalula/To-do-list/README.md

 # To-do-list
-A to-do-list web application using JavaScript
+A to-do-list web application using vanilla js